Earn a CIS Degree Online

 Lightning-fast access to information is no longer a "nice to have" – it's essential for any business to thrive.

-For this reason, the U.S. Bureau of Labor Statistics projects that demand for computer information systems managers will grow 11% through 2028 – much faster than the national average for all occupations.1 What's more, the BLS reports that typical entry-level education for these roles is a bachelor's.1
+For this reason, the U.S. Bureau of Labor Statistics projects that demand for computer and information systems managers will grow 10% through 2029 – much faster than the national average for all occupations.1 What's more, the BLS reports that typical entry-level education for these roles is a bachelor's.1

 Therein lies the need for an educated workforce to step out into the field.